Plugin-managed sessions

 Provides counterparts to some SessionConfig methods that are only called when a location is set, and get that location as a parameter.

-location_check(response: Response, request: Request, location: Dict[str, Any]) bool[source]
+location_check(response: Response, request: Request, location: dict[str, Any]) bool[source]

 Like SessionConfig.check, but it is only called when a location is set, and gets that location as a parameter.